-The Department of Education will proof the artist statements to ensure they align with departmental and gallery standards and guidelines for the purposes of public release.
-The department will provide each student with their artist statement for approval prior to final release to QAGOMA.
+The department will proof the artist statements to ensure they align with departmental and gallery standards and guidelines for the purposes of public release.
+The department will provide each teacher with their students' artist statement for approval prior to final release to QAGOMA.